Skip to main content

 When you run a task at the root level (e.g., nadle build), Nadle will:

-This ensures that root-level tasks can orchestrate and trigger the same-named tasks across your monorepo, while respecting dependencies.
+This ensures that root-level tasks orchestrate the same-named tasks across your monorepo, running children in the correct dependency order before the root task finalizes.

 The reverse is not true—running a task in a sub-workspace does not automatically trigger the root workspace's version of the task.
 Only the explicitly referenced workspace's task will run.